metavalent/metavalent.github.io/_posts/2021-03-26-21-05-15-Clearing-Confusion.md

 Those changes cultivate a new default consensus reality; not because anyone convinced anybody of anything; not because anybody forced anybody to do something differently; but because causes and conditions changed, and will continue to change, even in the context of the new default consensus reality.

+#### The Emptiness Of Conflict

 That's it.
 That's all there is to this sense of *consensus*.
+Conflict simply does not exist in this space, unless someone else brings it; and even then, conflict is only misunderstanding. and so, it is our responsibility to attempt to increase and improve understanding.
+Perhaps we are failing with some, and succeeding with others.

-Nobody is forcing something upon anyone.
-These are merely our direct observations.
+These are merely our own direct observations, shared because we felt moved and animated to do so.
 And, as a co-equal human being with you, dear reader, our observations are equally as valid as yours.
 Now, if *that* statement triggers you, we do suggest that it may be a personal problem that you might want to look into.
 Because, if you are angry at anything that you have read here, and feel that we must change our perceptions to match your perceptions, *that* would be you forcing something down our throats; not the other way around.
 This is, again simply a definition, right?

 So, anyone who attempts to frame our work as trying to shove something down somebody's throat is either projecting or simply lying to you; most likely out of fear, or because they perceive they are losing some form of illegitimate power.
 Because, regardless of the language you use to refer to [this period of time and the changes underway](/_posts/2021-03-27-07-25-50-Spelunking-Equality.md), the dissolution of illegitimate power is rapidly accelerating, just as light rapidly dispels darkness.
 The sun rising in the morning is not an act of violence, it is a daily reminder of that which is.